openKolibri/halo-90/readme.md

 | ![frontIso] | ![backIso]  |

 #### Potential Alternates
-Some alternetes a have not been tested, will update when I can get stock or have ot switch suppliers.
+Some alternetes a have not been tested, will update when I can get stock or have to switch suppliers.

 | Stated            | Alternetive      | Tested |
 | ----------------- | ---------------- | ------ |